 IC2EV: MH2G will convert an existing motorhome running on fossil fuels into a 100% electric vehicle with the innovative capacity to yield energy to the grid through V2G technology controlled by IC2EV’s evBrain software.

-4SB Mobility Ltd: an attachable, swappable, ‘jerry can’ battery that connects directly to an electric vehicles main battery.
+4SB Mobility Ltd: an attachable, swappable, ‘jerry can’ battery that connects directly to an electric vehicle’s main battery.

-Michelin Scotland Innovation Parc, an ambitious joint venture between Dundee City Council, Michelin, and Scottish Enterprise, is a world class Innovation Parc focused on sustainable mobility and decarbonisation.
+Michelin Scotland Innovation Parc, an ambitious joint venture between Dundee City Council, Michelin, and Scottish Enterprise, is a world-class Innovation Parc focused on sustainable mobility and decarbonisation.
 With a 32-hectare site and excellent physical connectivity, MSIP offers dynamic space that can adapt to all sizes of business.
 As well as large, flexible space, those that locate at MSIP will have access to an innovation campus, a Skills Academy, business support and competitive, green energy delivered from sustainable sources.
-Underpinning all activities at MSIP is a collaborative approach to achieve the goal of net zero.
+Underpinning all activities at MSIP is a collaborative approach to achieving the goal of net zero.